MrWizzrd/transcriber/README.md

-# Transcriber: Video to Text Transcription and Refinement Tool
+# Transcriber: Video/Audio to Text Transcription and Refinement Tool

-This CLI tool converts video files to text transcriptions using FFmpeg and OpenAI's Whisper API.
-It can process either a single video file or a directory containing multiple video files.
-The transcriptions are saved in Markdown format.
-Additionally, it can refine existing transcriptions using the Claude API.
+Transcriber is a powerful CLI tool that converts video and audio files to text transcriptions using FFmpeg and OpenAI's Whisper API.
+It can process single video/audio files or entire directories, and optionally refine the transcriptions using AI models like Claude or OpenRouter.

+## Features

+- Convert video/audio to text transcriptions using OpenAI's Whisper API
+- Process single video/audio files or entire directories
+- Refine transcriptions using AI models (Claude or OpenRouter) with custom instructions
+- Handle large files by splitting them into chunks
+- Respect API rate limits and token limits
+- Configurable settings via YAML file
+- Progress tracking for long-running operations
+- Detailed logging and error handling
+- Support for processing existing markdown files through refinement

 ## Prerequisites